ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2022-01-18-gamo-10x-gen2-magazines-comparison.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Gamo 10x Gen2 Magazines Comparison
+excerpt: 'the Gamo Swarm series seems to be getting a lot of attention.
+So, this article will help clear up some things about the two types of "10x Gen2" magazines now made by Gamo.'
 tags:
     - guns
     - technology